Project Excellence Awards

 The Northern California Chapter, NECA Membership Services Committee established a Project Excellence Awards program that takes place annually and is awarded at the Fall General Member Meeting in September.
 The program was developed to recognize excellence in electrical/technology installations from our contractor members responsible for their outstanding achievements.
 The award competition identifies examples of quality project management and acknowledges innovative projects to help motivate our contractors identify and optimize the use of their strengths.

-The competition will consider eight categories based on the type of project and its dollar value:
+The competition will consider nine categories based on the type of project and its dollar value:

 - Energy Solutions